pivotal-cf/docs-pcf-healthwatch/README.md

-## Pivotal Cloud Foundry Healthwatch Documentation
+## Healthwatch for VMware Tanzu Documentation

-This is the source repository for the Pivotal Cloud Foundry (PCF) Healthwatch documentation.
+This is the source repository for the Healthwatch for VMware Tanzu documentation.

 **Note**: Use the version-specific branches to create PRs or make changes to the project.
 The **MASTER** branch is not updated.